epeters95/facedoge/README.md

 # Facedoge

 Facedoge is a minimalist social networking app based on Facebook.
 It utilizes Backbone.js for a clean, single-page user interface.
+Check it out: [www.facedoge.net](http://www.facedoge.net)

 The main features include: